Inheritance of Properties of Spectra: Differential algebraic varieties

-The fact that $\varphi$ is surjective is well-known.
-We need to show that $\varphi$ is open.
-It is enough to consider the identity components $\varphi\colon G_0\to H_0$.
-From the previous statement it follows that there exist an open subset $U\subseteq G_0$ such that restriction of $\varphi$ on $U$ is open.
-But the sets of the form $gU$, where $g\in G_0$, cover $G_0$.
-Since multiplying on $g$ is a homeomorphism, $\varphi$ is open everywhere. \end{proof}
+the surjectivity of $\varphi$ is already known~\cite[Chap.~2, Sec.~3, Proposition~7]{Cs}.
+Let us prove openness.
+It sufficient to show that the restriction $\varphi\colon G_0\to H_0$ to the identity component is open.
+By Statement~\ref{open_var}, there exists an open set $U\subseteq G_0$ such that the restriction of $\varphi$ to this set is open.
+The sets of the form $gU$, where $g\in G_0$, cover $G_0$.
+Since multiplication by $g$ is an isomorphism, it follows that the map $\varphi$ is open everywhere. \end{proof}

-\begin{remark} The last statement allows to calculate inverse images of sheaves on differential algebraic groups. \end{remark}
+\begin{remark} The openness of surjective homomorphisms for differential algebraic groups provides, in particular, a more convenient way to calculate inverse image of sheaves on groups.
+Namely, let $f\colon X\to Y$ be a continuous open map of topological spaces, and let $\mathcal F$ be a sheaf on $Y$.
+Then the presheaf $f^{-1}\mathcal F$ on $X$ is determined by $f^{-1}\mathcal F(U)=\mathcal F(f(U))$. \end{remark}